codepath/android_guides/Home.md

 ## Networking, Models and Persistence

+Diving into the networking, model and persistence layers for data-driven apps:

 * [[Creating and Executing Async Tasks]]
 * [[Handling ProgressBars]] (with Long-Running Tasks)
 * [[Sending and Managing Network Requests]] (API Calls, Image Downloading)